 Looking at the last row of this table, one notes a breakthrough-priced entrant to the market from Emporia Energy.
 The Vue combines many of the features available from older devices on the market -- as well as the upcoming ability to interface with AMI meters.
 This last feature will be particularly attractive to certain users in California, where many meters cannot accommodate CT clamps on main-wire feeds.
 The rest of this post explores the capabilities of Emporia's Vue platform.

 Method #3: A Better Way to Measure and Manage Energy Use

 Our Experience at Emporia Energy

-As we launched, we anticipated that most efforts would revolve around developing back-end and app software.
+As we launched our company, we anticipated that most efforts would revolve around developing back-end and app software.
 In other words, we felt certain that the hardware to measure and manage energy in real-time existed in the market.
 Further, we believed we could find this hardware at prices supporting widespread adoption.
 However, the more we looked and the more we sampled available solutions, the more we failed to find them.
 Such devices as we envisioned had yet to be developed.